Conflict catalog

 Long-running internal armed conflict in Colombia involving state forces and multiple armed groups.

-The Colombian armed conflict is a long-running internal conflict that continues to pit state forces against multiple armed groups across rural and remote parts of the country.
+The 1964 Colombian Armed Conflict is a long-running internal conflict that continues to pit state forces against multiple armed groups across rural and remote parts of the country.
 ICRC reporting in 2024 described Colombia as having eight active non-international armed conflicts, with civilians in rural, Afro-descendant, and Indigenous communities bearing much of the burden.

-This archive tracks weapon systems documented in Colombia's long-running internal armed conflict, including state operations, helicopter mobility, and clashes involving multiple armed groups.
+This catalog tracks weapon systems documented in Colombia's long-running internal armed conflict, including state operations, helicopter mobility, and clashes involving multiple armed groups.

 Entries should be tied to source-backed conflict use or clearly identified operator context rather than general Colombian service history.